Agent Contracts: A Formal Framework for Resource-Bounded Autonomous AI Systems: The Agent Contract Framework

 The output specification \(O = (\sigma_O, Q_{min}, \mathcal{F}_O)\) comprises the output schema \(\sigma_O\), minimum acceptable quality threshold \(Q_{min}\), and formatting requirements \(\mathcal{F}_O\).
 For the code review agent, \(\sigma_O\) might be \texttt{\{summary:\ string,\ issues:\ list,\ approval:\ boolean\}}, \(Q_{min} = 0.8\) (requiring 80\% of issues correctly identified), and \(\mathcal{F}_O\) as markdown format with severity labels.

 \textbf{Skills and Capabilities.} The skill set \(S = \{s_1, s_2, ..., s_m\}\) where \(s_i \in \mathcal{S}_{available}\) enumerates what the agent \emph{can} do \citep{zhang2025skills}.
 Each skill \(s_i\) may have associated costs \(c(s_i)\) and success probabilities \(p(s_i)\).
 Skills encompass tool invocations (web search, code execution, API calls), knowledge domains (legal, medical, technical), and cognitive capabilities (reasoning, planning, summarization).
+Recent industry standards for agent skills employ \emph{progressive disclosure}---loading metadata (\$\sim\(50 tokens) initially and full specifications (\)\sim\$500+ tokens) on-demand \citep{anthropic2025skills}---reflecting resource-aware design even in capability definitions.
 The contract restricts the agent to skills in \(S\); for example, an agent contracted for data analysis cannot invoke payment APIs even if technically accessible.

 \textbf{Resource Constraints.} The resource constraint \(R = \{r_1, r_2, ..., r_n\}\) defines a multi-dimensional budget.
 Common resource dimensions include: